 The Falls Church Approach to Urban Forestry

-The City's primary urban forestry concern is trees on public property, including parks and street rights of way.
 Wherever possible, the City plants and maintains large trees, which provide greater environmental benefits than smaller trees.
 Damaged trees provide important habitat niches, so they are left standing where it is safe to do so.
-Aside from the Tree Commission, the Neighborhood Tree Program is our greatest ally, coordinating volunteers to plant trees twice a year.
+Aside from the Tree Commission, the Neighborhood Tree Program is our greatest ally, coordinating volunteers to plant street and park trees twice a year.

-City Code requires owners of commercial property always to maintain trees according to their approved site plans.
-Trees on residential property are regulated only within Resource Protection Areas and on development sites; properties with new or redeveloped homes are required to preserve or plant enough trees to provide 20% canopy cover within 10 years.
+The City requires owners of commercial property always to maintain trees and landscapes according to their approved site plans.
+Trees on residential property are regulated only within Resource Protection Areas and on development sites; properties with new homes are required to preserve or plant enough trees to provide 20% canopy cover within 10 years.

 The City's 5-member Tree Commission advises the Arborist and the City Council on policies, practices and regulations to ensure the health and future of the urban forest.